mglerner/PoGoQuizBot/README.md

 PoGoQuizBot is a Discord bot that quizzes you about Pokemon Go things, like type matchups and move counts.
 To install it, you need

 * [py-cord](https://github.com/Pycord-Development/pycord) or some other [discord.py](https://discordpy.readthedocs.io/en/stable/) fork that supports slash commands.
+I installed via `pip install git+https://github.com/Pycord-Development/pycord` so that I could get the most recent version.
 * somewhere to run the code.
 You can run it from the command line.
-You can also follow the examples in the excellent [EncourageBot](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/) tutorial from [freeCodeCamp](https://www.freecodecamp.org/) to see how to use [repl.it](https://replit.com/~) to run it continuously in the cloud.
+You can also follow the examples in the excellent [EncourageBot](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/) tutorial from [freeCodeCamp](https://www.freecodecamp.org/) to see how to use [repl.it](https://replit.com/~) to run it continuously in the cloud, making use of [uptimerobot](https://uptimerobot.com) to monitor things.
+I'm using [pm2](https://pm2.keymetrics.io/)

 Thanks go to